archipelagoing/Tenue/MyIdeaValue.md

-# Sillage
+# Tenue:
 ## Verified Fragrance Identity Network

-Sillage is a digital identity network where fragrance ownership becomes verifiable, social, and expressive.
+Tenue is a digital identity network where fragrance ownership becomes verifiable, social, and expressive.

 It allows users to scan their perfume bottles, verify ownership, join scent-based communities ("villages"), and discover others through shared fragrance identity.

-Sillage transforms fragrance from a private sensory experience into a visible, structured identity layer.
+Tenue transforms fragrance from a private sensory experience into a visible, structured identity layer.

 ---